Atia-Farha/HTML-Fetcher-Script/README.md

 3. If saving the file:
    - Enter a file name.
    - If the file already exists, you will be prompted to overwrite or choose a different name.
-4. To fetch another URL when prompted, answer `yes` and repeat same process.
+4. To fetch another URL when prompted, answer `yes` and repeat the same process.
 To exit the script, answer `no`.

 ## Error Handling